franzliedke/whoops-middleware/README.md

 A PSR-7 compatible middleware for [Whoops](https://github.com/filp/whoops), the fantastic pretty error handler for PHP.

-*Right now, this is only compatible with Zend's Stratigility middleware pipe.*

 ## Installation

 You can install the library using Composer: